Links and Affiliations

 Thubten Shedrup Ling Monastery is the first Tibetan Buddhist monastery in Australia.
 It is situated just up the hill from Atisha Centre and the monks contribute an integral part of our program.
 The monastic order is the heart of Buddhism and without monasteries the transmission of Dharma in our world would cease.
 By living within pure morality the sangha ensure continuity of the Buddhist doctrine, inspire others in their practice and become a cause for the peace and well being of society.

-The Great Stupa of Universal Compassion is under construction on the same site as Atisha Centre.
-It will be the same size and design as the Great Stupa of Gyantse in Tibet which is 50 metres (164 feet) wide along each side at its base and nearly 50 metres high.
-This will make it the largest stupa in the Western World.
-A Stupa is the most sacred monument in the Buddhist world.
+The Great Stupa of Universal Compassion is the same size and design as the Great Stupa of Gyantse in Tibet which is 50 metres (164 feet) wide along each side at its base and nearly 50 metres high.
+This makes it the largest stupa in the Western World.
+A stupa is the most sacred monument in the Buddhist world.
 It is a symbolic representation of the fully Enlightened mind and the path to Enlightenment.
 As the sacred texts are the verbal expression of the Dharma, so the Stupa is its architectural expression.

 Daylesford Dharma School…a thriving school community abiding in the view of compassion and universal responsibility.